Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 traffic intended for a prefix rule.
 Adding a rule with the path `/version/.*` to the ruleset above would likely consume some traffic intended for the `/version` prefix path.
-If you see unexpected behavior, sending `Kong-Debug: 1` in your request headers will indicate the matched Route ID in the response headers for troubleshooting purposes.
+If you see unexpected behavior, sending `Kong-Debug: 1` in your request headers will indicate the matched route ID in the response headers for troubleshooting purposes.

-As usual, a request must still match a Route's `hosts` and `methods` properties as well, and Kong will traverse your Routes until it finds one that [matches the most rules](#matching-priorities).
+As usual, a request must still match a route's `hosts` and `methods` properties as well, and {{site.base_gateway}} traverses your routes until it finds one that [matches the most rules](#matching-priorities).

 ##### Capturing groups